Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Background and Related Work

 The focus of MR research has increasingly shifted from single-user experiences to multi-user collaborations, particularly within the CSCW community.
-Billinghurst coined the term "Collaborative Mixed Reality" to describe this emerging field \cite{Billinghurst2002Collaborativea}.
-Collaborative MR can be broadly categorized into remote collaboration and face-to-face collocated collaboration.
+Billinghurst and Kato coined the term ``Collaborative Mixed Reality'' to describe this emerging field \cite{Billinghurst2002Collaborativea}.
+Collaborative MR can be broadly categorized into remote collaboration and face-to-face co-located collaboration.
 Remote collaboration has been extensively studied \cite{Schafer2023Survey}.
 These studies have demonstrated MR's potential to bridge physical distances and enhance communication in distributed teams.
-On the other hand, face-to-face collocated collaboration in MR \cite{Billinghurst2002Experiments} has been explored in two main areas: interactions between MRHMD wearers \cite{Nilsson2009colocateda} and collaborative work involving both handheld devices and MRHMDs \cite{Zaman2023MRMACa}.
-The latter has particularly focused on bystander inclusion, addressing the challenge of integrating non-HMD users into MR experiences \cite{Zhu2020BISHARE, Denning2014situa}.
-Research on collocated collaboration between HMD wearers has investigated shared workspace designs, collaborative problem-solving, and social dynamics in MR environments \cite{Sereno2020Collaborative}.
+On the other hand, face-to-face co-located collaboration in MR \cite{Billinghurst2002Experiments} has been explored in two main areas: interactions between MRHMD wearers \cite{Nilsson2009colocateda} and collaborative work involving both handheld devices and MRHMDs \cite{Zaman2023MRMACa}.
+The latter has particularly focused on bystander inclusion, addressing the challenge of integrating non-HMD users into MR experiences \cite{Zhu2020BISHARE, Denning2014situ}.
+Research on co-located collaboration between HMD wearers has investigated shared workspace designs, collaborative problem-solving, and social dynamics in MR environments \cite{Sereno2020Collaborative}.
+Auda et al. \cite{Auda2023Scoping} conducted a comprehensive scoping survey on these cross-reality systems.